selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 The wisdom of life lies in turning off the nonessential things.
 The wise man is not educated, the educated man is not wise.
 The woman is the only gift, that pack itself.
-The word is dead, but the faith makes it alive.
+The word is dead, but the faith makes it alive.=
 The world has enough for everyone's needs, but not for everyone's greed.
-Theory is a guess with higher education.
+Theory is a guess with higher education.=
 There are always two opinions, mine and the false one.
 There are more important things in life, than accelerating its speed.
 There are silent people who are more interesting than the best speakers.